GQ Lupi

-GQ Lupi is a T Tauri variable star approximately 495 light-years away in the constellation of Lupus.
-The star is young and has about 70% of the Sun's mass.
+GQ Lupi is a possible binary star system in the constellation Lupus.
+The system is young, with an age of a few million years (for comparison, the Solar System is roughly 4.6 billion years old), and is within the Lupus I star-forming region, which is part of the Scorpius–Centaurus association.

 Stellar system

+The primary component is designated GQ Lupi A, and was referred to simply as GQ Lupi before the discovery of the secondary stellar companion.
+It is a T Tauri star, with a variable apparent magnitude ranging from 11.3 at brightest and 14.3 at faintest.
+The spectral type is K7Ve, with the 'e' indicating emission lines in the spectrum, which in classical T Tauri stars such as GQ Lupi results from an extensive surrounding disk.
+The star has 1.03 times the mass of the Sun and 1.75 times the Sun's radius, with an effective temperature of 4306 K. Its age is estimated at 2.8±1.8 million years.
+This star is surrounded by a circumstellar disk with a major axis of 59±12 AU.

-In 2020, another low-mass companion of GQ Lupi was discovered at a separation distance of about 16 arcseconds, or 2400 AU.
-Designated 2MASS J15491331-3539118 under the 2MASS catalogue, it is likely a young stellar object that is gravitationally bound to its primary star.
-It is estimated to be approximately 15% the Sun's mass and 21% the Sun's radius.
-It has an effective temperature of about 3190 K, indicating that it is a red dwarf with the spectral type M4.
+In 2020, a low-mass companion of GQ Lupi was discovered at a separation of about 16 arcseconds, or 2400 AU.
+Designated 2MASS J15491331-3539118 in the 2MASS catalogue, it is a young stellar object that is likely gravitationally bound to the primary star, although the low quality of the companion's proper motion and parallax does not allow for a definitive conclusion.
+It is estimated to be approximately 15% the Sun's mass and 87% the Sun's radius.
+It has an effective temperature of about 3230 K, indicating that it is a red dwarf with the spectral type M4.

-Possible planetary system
+Substellar companion

 VLT NACO image, taken in the Ks-band, of GQ Lupi.
 The feeble point of light to the right of the star is the newly found cold companion.
 It is 250 times fainter than the star itself and it located 0.73 arc second west.
-At the distance of GQ Lupi, this corresponds to a distance of roughly 100 AU.
+At the distance of GQ Lupi, this corresponds to a separation of roughly 100 AU.
 North is up and East is to the left.

 In 2005, Ralph Neuhäuser and his colleagues reported a substellar object, GQ Lupi b, orbiting the star.
 Along with 2M1207b, this was one of the first extrasolar planet candidates to be directly imaged.
 The image was made with the VLT telescope at Paranal Observatory, Chile, on June 25, 2004.
 Depending on its mass and the definition of a planet, GQ Lupi b may or may not be considered a planet.
 As of 2006, the International Astronomical Union Working Group on Extrasolar Planets described GQ Lupi b as a "possible planetary-mass companion to a young star".
-GQ Lupi b is listed as "confirmed planet" as in 2020.